This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

-It can be tempting to what to buy all the animals for your hobby farm that pull on your heartstrings.
-But if you want to raise animals with intention and not have all of these animals literally eating away at your wallet.
+It can be tempting to what to buy all the animals for your backyard farm that pull on your heartstrings.
+But if you want to raise animals with intention and not have all of these animals literally eating all the extra cash in your wallet.
 You need to plan a few things out first.

-Maybe you want to be known more for your friendly pet type animals.
-I know of someone who has the goal of developing her milk cow heard to provide good milk cows for other homesteaders.
+- Maybe you want to be known more for your friendly pet-type animals.
+I know of someone who has the goal of developing her milk cow herd to provide good milk cows for other homesteaders.

 Or you want to raise only production animals where you are selling to them market.